 180 Medical Spinal Cord Injury Awareness Day

-At 180 Medical, we truly care about raising awareness about spinal cord injuries just as much as we care about every single one of our customers.
+At 180 Medical, we truly care about every single one of our customers.
 We see firsthand how much this type of injury can impact and change lives.

 Thanks to new research into spinal cord injuries, technology continues to advance in order to make everyday life more adaptable for those living with spinal cord injuries, including products such as closed system catheters, which provide an easier and more hygienic way to self-cath for many.